jolly-io/Research_Writing_Samples/README.md

 # Research and Writing Samples

-I share samples of my Empirical and Non-empirical research work products
+I share samples from both my empirical and non-empirical research projects